Guglielmo or Guilielmus, which is derived from the personal name William.

 Prominent among members of the family was Domenico Guglielmini (1655 -1710), a Fellow of the Royal Society in 1698; Giulio-Cesare Gugliemi, a distinguished captain of the military in 1573, as well as Giacomo and Bernardino Guglielmi, both Philosophers

 in Siena.
-Alessandro Guglielmi was a man of letters; another Alessandro Guglielmi was...
-Another 83 words (6 lines of text) are included under the topic Early Gugliotti Notables in all our PDF Extended History products and printed products wherever possible.
+Alessandro Guglielmi was a man of letters; another Alessandro Guglielmi was Governor of Spoleto and an ambassador to various courts around Italy.
+Pietro Telmoni Guglielmoni was a...
+Another 67 words (5 lines of text) are included under the topic Early Gugliotti Notables in all our PDF Extended History products and printed products wherever possible.